• Art Magazine

 • Register

-How the MacBook is revolutionizing designers' creative workflows
+How the MacBook is revolutionizing the creative workflow of designers

 Joachim Rodriguez y Romero